Tenebrosful/DELTARUNE-Livesplit.Autosplitter/README.md

 This is a LiveSplit Autosplitter for DELTARUNE speedruns.

-## Supported versions
+## Usable on the following versions:

 - SURVEY_PROGRAM
 - Chapter 1&2 v1.08-v1.19
-  - Except 1.16 due to speedrun ban
+  - Except v1.16 due to it not being allowed for runs
+  - The item tracker mod for v1.15 is also supported.

 ## How to install